mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 In this demo, we'll walk through the process of onboarding a tenant in vCD to deploy Enterprise PKS clusters via the Container Service Extension.
 We'll also utilize the RBAC funcitonality provided by CSE to ensure only certain users within the org can provision clusters.
 We are going to utilize the `enterprise-dev-org` tenant for this demo.

+For future demos, there is a cluster (`demo-cluster`) provisioned with 3 worker nodes that you can use to deploy applications.
+This demo showcases the workflow for deploying a cluster via CSE.
+This cluster will only have 1 worker node to ensure the cluster provisions quickly.
+This cluster should not be used for the app demos as it may not have enough resources to support multiple applications.

 **Note:** Ensure that you are using your Horizon instance (access instruction detailed [here](https://confluence.eng.vmware.com/display/CPCSA/CSE+zPod+Lab+Access+and+Demo+Scripts)) to access the demo environment.

 ## Prepare Tenant Org